OLG-MAN/gcp-tomcat-nginx-lb/README.md

 resource.type:"gce" OR resource.type="gcs_bucket" OR resource.type="bigquery_resource"
 ```

-- ### Set IAM policy permissions for the Pub/Sub topic
+- ### Set IAM policy permissions for the Pub/Sub topic.
 Create Service account to the "es-logs-export" Pub/Sub topic with the Pub/Sub Publisher permissions, it grant the service account permission to publish to the topic.

 - ### Check that the topic is receiving messages by using the Metrics Explorer in Cloud Monitoring.